Early Steps (K-2)

 Geraldton Grammar School’s vision is to provide outstanding education and a strong sense of community, cultivating people of integrity, independence of mind and a love of learning.
 We believe this process starts in our Early Learning Centre with the exciting educational programs we have available for our youngest students.
-We offer engaging programs for 3-year-old junior kindergarten, 4-year-old kindergarten, pre-primary and year 1 and year 2.
+We offer engaging programs for junior kindergarten, 4-year-old kindergarten, pre-primary and year 1 and year 2.

 Students have access to state of the art educational technologies in their classroom, and throughout the primary campus.

 INSPIRE is Geraldton Grammar School’s whole primary school approach to social-emotional learning and development.
 Read all about it on the Wellbeing page.

 Our 3-year-old junior kindergarten program operates two full days per week.
 Students need to be three years of age before they are able to join our program.
 Students are eligible to join our program the day after their third birthday, until the 30th June each year.

 3-year-old kindergarten is a year of growing socially, emotionally, physically, and intellectually.
 We offer a dynamic play-based program, planned to cater to the interests and developmental needs of our students.

 Students are immersed in a rich language environment and are encouraged to participate in a wide variety of exciting activities designed to capture their imagination and develop their early literacy and numeracy skills.

 Integrated learning is a major focus in the 3-year-old kindergarten program; learning around themes of interest helps students to establish links to concepts across a broad range of learning areas.